 Impact evaluation of NRLP: 3ie is collaborating with the rural development ministry, the Gates Foundation and the World Bank to conduct this impact evaluation.
 The NRLP operates within the ambit of the NRLM and aims to build capacities of the national, state and union territory governments, and create an enabling environment to facilitate the transition of all their administration of Swarnjayanti Gram Swarozgar Yojana to NRLM.
 The impact evaluation will measure the impact of NRLP interventions on the socio-economic outcomes and, draw key lessons that will help inform the design and expansion of the programme.

-Formative research to inform the implementation of Project Mesha: To help women

-	gain financial independence, the Bihar government piloted Project Mesha in 2016.

-	This community-based pilot programme trained women SHG members in goat rearing

-	in four blocks of Muzzafarpur district.
-3ie, in collaboration with the Aga Khan

-	Foundation, conducted a formative research study to understand and assess the

-	context in which Project Mesha was planned and inform its implementation.
+Formative research to inform the implementation of Project Mesha: To help women gain financial independence, the Bihar government piloted Project Mesha in 2016.
+This community-based pilot programme trained women SHG members in goat rearing in four blocks of Muzzafarpur district.
+3ie, in collaboration with the Aga Khan Foundation, conducted a formative research study to understand and assess the context in which Project Mesha was planned and inform its implementation.

-	Process and impact evaluation of a rural development programme in Bihar: 3ie is

-	conducting a process evaluation and an impact evaluation of the Women’s

-	Advancement in Rural Development and Agriculture (WARDA) programme, which

-	focuses on household economic welfare, as measured by income levels and women’s

-	empowerment.
-Technoserve, JEEViKA and the Gates Foundation collaborated to

-	provide technical assistance on this intervention, develop a multi-year roadmap

-	to form and facilitate smallholding women farmers’ producer groups
+Process and impact evaluation of a rural development programme in Bihar: 3ie has conducted a process evaluation and an impact evaluation of the Women’s Advancement in Rural Development and Agriculture (WARDA) programme, which focuses on household economic welfare, as measured by income levels and women’s empowerment.
+Technoserve, JEEViKA and the Gates Foundation collaborated to provide technical assistance on this intervention, develop a multi-year roadmap to form and facilitate smallholding women farmers’ producer groups.

 Resources from our partners